-Putative class actions
+§ Putative class actions

 Following the Company's November 27, 2018, announcement that its Chairman and CEO Paolo Rocca had been included in an Argentine court investigation known as the Notebooks Case (a decision subsequently reversed by a higher court), two putative class action complaints were filed in the U.S. District Court for the Eastern District of New York.
 On April 29, 2019, the court consolidated the complaints into a single case, captioned "In re Tenaris S.A.
 Securities Litigation", and appointed lead plaintiffs and lead counsel.
 On July 19, 2019, the lead plaintiffs filed an amended complaint purportedly on behalf of purchasers of Tenaris securities during the putative class period of May 1, 2014, through December 5, 2018.
 The individual defendants named in the complaint are Tenaris's Chairman and CEO and Tenaris's former CFO.
 The complaint alleges that during the class period, the Company and the individual defendants inflated the Tenaris share price by failing to disclose that the nationalization proceeds received by Ternium (in which the Company held an 11.46% stake) when Sidor was expropriated by Venezuela were received or expedited as a result of allegedly improper payments made to Argentine officials.
 The complaint does not specify the damages that plaintiff is seeking.
 On October 9, 2020, the court granted in part and denied in part the defendants' motions to dismiss.
 The court partially granted and partially denied the motion to dismiss the claims against the Company and its Chairman and CEO.
 In addition, the court granted the motions to dismiss as to all claims against San Faustin, Techint, and Tenaris's former CFO.
-On November 11, 2022, the parties filed a joint notice of settlement announcing a settlement in principle of all claims in the action, subject to finalizing the settlement agreements and court approval.
-The parties' agreement in principle provides that, in exchange for dismissal of the action and customary releases from class members and with no admission of liability by Tenaris or Mr. Rocca, Tenaris will pay to the class \$9.5 million (inclusive of legal fees to lead plaintiff's counsel).
-The current deadline for plaintiffs to file a motion for preliminary approval of the class settlement is March 10, 2023.
+The case is now proceeding based on the claim or the amount or range of loss in case of an unfavorable outcome.

-Administrative proceeding concerning Brazilian tax credits
+§ Administrative tax proceeding concerning Brazilian tax credits

 Confab is a party to an administrative proceeding concerning the recognition and transfer of tax credits for an amount allegedly exceeding the amount that Confab would have been entitled to recognize and / or transfer.
 The proceeding resulted in the imposition of a fine against Confab representing approximately 75% of the allegedly undue credits, which was appealed by Confab.
 On January 21, 2019, Confab was notified of an administrative decision denying Confab's appeal, thereby upholding the tax determination and the fine against Confab.
 On January 28, 2019, Confab challenged such administrative decision and is currently awaiting a resolution.
 In case of an unfavorable resolution, Confab may appeal before the courts.
-The estimated amount of this claim is BRL59.2 million (approximately \$11.3 million).
+The estimated amount of this claim is BRL57.5 million (approximately \$10.3 million).
 At this stage, the Company cannot predict the outcome of this claim.

-• U.S. patent infringement litigation
+§ U.S. patent infringement litigation